userfrosting/learn/pages/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Routes

-The way to register route as changed.
-The definition is mostly the same, however the routes are now a real PHP classes, instead of static php resources.
+The way to register routes has changed.
+The definition is mostly the same, however the routes are now real PHP classes, instead of static php resources.
 Check out the [Registering routes](/routes-and-controllers/registering-routes) guide for more information.

-To updated your routes, you should start by :
+To updated your routes, you should start by:

 1. Move your routes from `app/routes/*` to `app/src/Routes/*`;
 2. Update your routes definitions so it's a class [implementing RouteDefinitionInterface](/routes-and-controllers/registering-routes)
 3. Register your routes in your Sprinkle Recipe.

-A few other key point to know:
+A few other key points to know:
-1. Route groups definition has changed.
+1. Definitions for route groups has changed.
 See [Slim Documentation](https://www.slimframework.com/docs/v4/objects/routing.html#route-groups) for more information
 2. Controller resolution should be updated to make use of [PHP’s `::class` operator](https://www.slimframework.com/docs/v4/objects/routing.html#container-resolution)
 3. Middleware must now be called by their class name.
 For example, `authGuard` must be updated to `UserFrosting\Sprinkle\Account\Authenticate\AuthGuard::class`